Wed 9 Mar 2022 at 6:30pm

 Melbourne is the centre of one of the most engaged and energetic bookselling communities in Australia.
 With a range of bookshops from hole-in-the-wall laneway bookshops to some of the largest bookshops in Australia, it includes independent, specialist and antiquarian booksellers as well as flagship shops for some of Australia’s leading national book retailers.
 Victoria is also blessed with some of the best regional bookshops in the country.

-Melbourne boasts bookshops like Readings ( International Bookshop of the Year 2016) and Avenue Bookstore who has been named Australian Bookseller of the Year on numerous occasions, and along with Hill of Content and Dymocks are famous for their range of selection as well their readings and events.
-Other notables are Paperback Bookshop and Reader's Feast, forty years old in 2017, which runs a diverse range of festivals and events.
+Melbourne boasts bookshops like Readings (International Bookstore of the Year 2016) and Avenue Bookstore who has been named Australian Bookseller of the Year on numerous occasions, and along with Hill of Content, Paperback Bookshop and Dymocks are famous for their range of selection as well as their readings and events.
 In the suburbs you’re likely to run across a quality independent or national bookseller on just about any ‘high’ street from Frankston (Robinsons) to Yarraville (Sun Books).
-Specialist bookshops like The Little Bookroom or Younger Sun (children’s books), Books for Cooks (cookery), Collected Works (poetry and ideas), Embiggen Books (philosophy), Metropolis Bookshop (architecture, arts and design) and the Foreign Language Bookshop just scratch the surface of Melbourne’s diversity.
+Specialist bookshops like The Little Bookroom or Younger Sun (children’s books), Books for Cooks (cookery), Collected Works (poetry and ideas), Metropolis Bookshop (architecture, arts and design) and the Language International Bookshop just scratch the surface of Melbourne’s diversity.
 Most of these shops have regular events from fiction and poetry readings to children's storytelling to book clubs.

 For the comprehensive list of bookshops visit the Australian Booksellers Association website.

 You can find many more of our regional booksellers via the Australian Booksellers Association website, which is the peak body for Australian bookshops based in Melbourne and also runs Love Your Bookshop Day.